joachim-n/drupal-core-development-project/README.md

 Since it doesn't have a .gitignore at the top level, you can add one to ignore those files if you like.

+## How it works

+The composer.json at the project root uses a Composer path repository so that when the drupal/drupal package is installed, it's symlinked in from the Drupal core git clone, at the branch that the clone has checked out.

+Drupal core itself defines path repositories in its top-level composer.json.
+These need to be overridden in the project root composer.json so they point to inside the Drupal core git clone.